NLKNguyen/awesome-language-engineering/README.md

 # Tools

-Just like other domains, knowing the available tools that are tried-and-true will
+Just like other domains, knowing the available tools that are tried-and-true will save you a lot of time and efforts.
+Furthermore, you will also learn the emerging techniques that are adopted in different tools which make the skills more transferable.

 ### [ANTLR](http://www.antlr.org/) (ANother Tool for Language Recognition)
 A powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 It's widely used to build languages, tools, and frameworks.
 From a grammar, ANTLR generates a parser that can build and walk parse trees.